hkalbertl/jquery.appendGrid/README.md

 ## Demo
 Demo website is under construction.
-You may take a look on the [example](example) first.
+You may take a look on this [example](https://appendgrid.apphb.com/Ver2) or [pen](https://codepen.io/hkalbertl/pen/GLrLva) first.

 ## Documentation